10 Concerns in the Christians Walk with God – Part 5

 5. When Relationships Reach a Roadblock

 God wants us to live in harmony with our brothers and sisters in the Lord.
-We should seek peace with others.
-However, it’s not always possible.
+We should seek peace with others, however, sometimes it’s not possible.
 Romans 12:18, “If it be possible, as much as lieth in you, live peaceably with all men.”
 Sometimes you have to deal with difficult people.
 When conflict arises, pray that God will give you the wisdom to deal with it Biblically.
 I’ve had to deal with conflict over the years.
 And while I haven’t been perfect, I’ve learned many valuable lessons about handling disagreements.

 Hopefully some of these suggestions can help you in your life:

 1. Try not to provoke the other person.
 Even if you are right and the other person is wrong, do your best to keep your feelings in check.

 2. When you are right, use humility and grace.

 3. Consider yourself.
 Don’t allow yourself to say, “I would never have done what this person did.”

 4. Apologize.
 Be the first to seek reconciliation.
 You’d be surprised at how disarming a genuine “I’m sorry” can be.